 The Student Computer Consulting Service (SCCS) is available on the first floor of Moffitt Library.
 You can get help with connecting your computer to the network (ets.berkeley.edu/computer-facilities/sccs).

-Campus Shared Services (CSS) provides support for multiple services:
+Campus Shared Services IT (CSS-IT) provides support for multiple campus IT services:

 iNews is the campuswide information technology news channel (inews.berkeley.edu).

 PlanetMUG (formerly BMUG) is a Macintosh user group that helps Mac beginners and experts get set up and get the most out of their Macs ($25/year; planetmug.org).

 General access to Windows and Macintosh* computers is available at no cost to currently registered students.
 We also offer monochrome ($.08 single-sided /$.11 double-sided) and color printing ($.70 single-sided) in all of our facilities.
 You must bring your own media to save your work.

 See ets.berkeley.edu/computer-facilities for up-to-date information on any of the facilities below.